apache/shardingsphere/docs/document/content/reference/encrypt/_index.en.md

 Under these circumstances, the system still needs to provide services correctly.
 What can we do?
 The answer lies in the auxiliary query column.
 Because auxiliary query columns generally use algorithms such as irreversible MD5 and SM3.
 Queries based on auxiliary columns are performed correctly by the system even during the migration and data cleansing process.

 So far, the encryption rectification solution for the released business has been completely demonstrated.
-We provide Java, YAML, Spring Boot Starter, and Spring namespace for users to choose and access to meet different business requirements.
+We provide Java, YAML for users to choose and access to meet different business requirements.
 This solution has been continuously verified by enterprise users such as JD Technology.

 ## The advantages of Middleware encryption service